Kyzylorda Region: Administrative divisions

-Three localities in Kyzylorda Region have town status.
-These are Aral, Kazaly, and Kyzylorda.
+Three localities in Qyzylorda Region have town status.
+These are Aral, Kazaly, and Qyzylorda.
 The city of Baikonur is located within the area of the oblast but is currently rented and administered by Russian Federation.
+Russian legislation is in force in the city, and Russian ruble is used.

 Sport

 The region sent a bandy team to the Spartakiade 2009.

 Economy

-In 2021, Kazakh Industry and Infrastructure Development Minister Beibut Atamkulov announced that the country plans to launch glass production in the Kyzylorda region in 2022.
+In 2021, Kazakh Industry and Infrastructure Development Minister Beibut Atamkulov announced that the country plans to launch glass production in the Qyzylorda region in 2022.
 The aim is to produce a capacity of 197,100 tons of flat glass each year, with a projection of generating KZT 42.1 billion.